Jacob-Dyer/jacob-dyer.github.io/ai_avartar_videos.markdown

 So in terms of scalability today it's still pretty expensive, though tomorrow the cost could drop dramatically.

 ## TL/DR
 As of today, I think synthetic video isn't worth the effort in higher-ed.
 It generally results in a sub-par experience to simply reading the text you fed it in the first place, whether that is hand-crafted text or something from an LLM.
-That said, the quality is only going to improve, and we may hit an inflection point in the coming years where it is _good enough_ to use in some instances.
+That said, the quality is only going to improve, and we may hit an inflection point in the coming months or years where it is _good enough_ to use in some instances.

 ****